hu9o-nicolas/LEModeler/README.md

 ## Folder contents
 The main folder (the LEModeler folder) contains the following elements:
 - a folder called "Exports", which contains the exported parts (if any) of modeled foils,
-- a folder called "PythonFiles", which contains the .py files used for modeling a foil,
+- a folder called "PythonFiles", which contains the *.py* files used for modeling a foil,
-- *Sections.zip*, which contains a list of sections (.dat format) to be used for modeling a foil,
+- *Sections.zip*, which contains a list of sections (*.dat* format) to be used for modeling a foil,
-- *foil_dimensions_scheme.png*, which is a scheme of a typical T-foil its dimensions,
+- *foil_dimensions_scheme.png*, which is a scheme of a typical T-foil and its dimensions,
-- *input_parameters.txt*, which contains all the input parameters,
+- *input_parameters.txt*, which contains the input parameters,
 - *run.bat*, which launches the modeling,
 - *LICENSE*, which contains the license,
 - *CITATION.cff*, which contains information for correctly citing this tool,